bitpaket/docs/docs/api/upload-objects-put.md

 Content-Type: application/json; charset=utf-8
 Authorization: Bearer <YOUR_TOKEN>
 Expect: 100-Continue
-X-Content-Range: bytes 0-9/250
+Content-Range: bytes 0-9/*

 <CHUNK_1_DATA>
 ```

-We set `X-Content-Range` so that server understands this is a chunked upload.
+We set `Content-Range` so that server understands this is a chunked upload.

 #### Response